-The growth of industrial farming was an unintentional consequence that resulted when a young chicken farmer experimented and discovered her chicks could thrive in untraditional environments.
+The growth of industrial farming was an unintentional consequence that resulted when a young chicken farmer experimented and discovered her chicks could thrive in nontraditional environments.
 What other examples of unintentional consequences does the film reveal?
-Have you ever done something with a good intention that ended in an unexpected outcome?
+Have you ever done something with good intentions that ended in an unexpected outcome?

 Why do you think the filmmakers made Eating Animals?
 How do the subjects display compassion, courage, and perseverance?
 What action do they want viewers to take?
 Will you now make different food choices?
 Some of the subjects they interview suggest eating meat is immoral; do you agree or disagree?

-Twice corporate farmers confronted the filmmakers when they were caught filming their facilities, one stating he would’ve given a tour if the filmmakers had asked, another saying, “You’re trying to hurt me.”
-These are the only times the opposing side is given a voice in this documentary.
+Twice corporate farmers confronted the filmmakers when they were caught filming facilities, one stating he would've given a tour if the filmmakers had asked, another saying, "You're trying to hurt me."
+These are the only times the opposing side is given a voice in the documentary.
 What do you imagine is their point of view?
-If a spokesman from the big poultry or meat companies were interviewed defending their practices, would you believe them?
+If a spokesperson from the big poultry or meat companies were interviewed defending their practices, would you believe him or her?

 Technological advances to make methods faster, cheaper, and more efficient are usually considered progress.
-Eating Animals asserts farming and the food industry were better off before making these “advances.”
-Is there any other incidence where things were better off before they were “improved?”
+Eating Animals asserts that farming and the food industry were better off before making these "advances."
+Is there any other incidence where things were better off before they were "improved"?

 Find more movies that help kids build character.